-Cats are considered resistant to Lyme disease, with no naturally occurring cases of this illness reported.
-In the laboratory, cats infected with the bacteria that causes Lyme disease, Borrelia burgdorferi, do not develop symptoms.
-A cat infected with this bacteria can still pass it to any parasites that feed on them, which in turn may infect other animals of any host species.
+• Cats are resistant to Lyme disease and do not develop symptoms; however, cats can still become infected with the bacteria and can pass it to ticks that feed on them, which in turn may infect other animals

-Since Lyme disease has not been reported in cats outside of laboratory settings, there are no established diagnostic or treatment protocols in place for this disease in cats.
+• Since Lyme disease has not been reported in cats outside of laboratory settings, there are no established diagnostic or treatment protocols in place

 Lyme disease in cats has not been reported with the exception of experimentally induced infections.
 Cats are considered resistant to the disease-causing agent, Borrelia burgdorferi.
 Pet parents do not need to be concerned about Lyme disease causing illness in their cats.